 Inappropriate practices may also cause community distress.

-The health risk to the general public from large numbers of dead bodies arising from natural hazards is negligible.1 However there is a risk of infection arising from consumption of water that is contaminated with feces from a dead person.
+The health risk to the general public from large numbers of dead bodies arising from natural hazards is negligible.1 However, there is a risk of infection arising from consumption of water that is contaminated with faeces from a dead person.
 There may also be health risks through secondary contamination from fatalities as a result of exposure to chemical or radiological agents.3

-Psychological distress amongst the bereaved is aggravated if they are unable to perform funereal rites in accordance with local custom.1,2
+Psychological distress amongst the bereaved is aggravated if they are unable to perform funereal rites in accordance with their local custom.1,2

 Occupational health related risks1

 There are no reports of infection arising from contact with a dead body following environmental disasters, though long-term follow-up of personnel is yet to be undertaken.
-There are, however, risks associated with the handling of those who have died of certain diseases, most notably viral haemorrhagic diseases such as Ebola(ref).
-Risk assessments need to be made where fatalities arise following epidemics of infectious disease or exposure to chemical or radiological agents to prevent infection and/or secondary contamination.1,4
+There are, however, risks associated with the handling of those who have died of certain diseases, most notably viral haemorrhagic diseases such as Ebola.7 Risk assessments need to be made where fatalities arise following epidemics of infectious disease or exposure to chemical or radiological agents to prevent infection and/or secondary contamination.1,4

 (NB.
-The majority of health effects following a natural disaster include injury/strain from lifting bodies, and injury from debris during body recovery)(REF?).
+The majority of health effects following a natural disaster include injury/strain from lifting bodies, and injury from debris during body recovery).8